libasoles/p5-photo-booth-sketch/README.md

 `npm install`

+## Build

+`npm run build` or `npm run build:dev` for hot reloading.

 ## Run server

-`npm run serve`
+`node server.js`

-Then, go to `localhost:xxxx`, replacing the port with the assigned one.
+Then, go to `localhost:3000`

 ## Usage

+Allow camera access.

 Click screen.

 9 photos will be taken.

 Capture will prompt to download.